 As Bathsheba keeps bearing the king sons, each would have been regarded with increasing outrage.
 Perhaps it would have been tolerable for Bathsheba to have a son to replace the one who died.
-But when a third and then a fourth arrive, they would not have been welcome additions to David's house.
-On the contrary, they all would have been perceived as unwelcome, born to a slutty woman who must be doing something unnatural to keep David calling her to his chambers.
+But when a third and then a fourth (likely Solomon) arrive, he would not have been a welcome addition to the family.
+On the contrary, Solomon would have been perceived as the most unwelcome of all David's sons, born to a slutty woman who must be doing something unnatural to keep David calling her to his chambers.

-Both mother and her children would have been regarded with infamy by the rest of the royal house.
-And to make matters worse, this house was itself extremely dysfunctional, during a time when the nation of Israel was also in disarray.
+Both mother and child would have been regarded with infamy by the rest of the royal house.
+And to make matters worse, this house was itself extremely dysfunctional, during a time when the nation of Israel was becoming increasingly dysfunctional.